ksoze84/sokore/README.md

 * A selector function that tooks a state variable and result in an array, an object or a value.
 The result type must remain stable, except for undefined.
 The hook will return the selector result as first element.
 * A comparator function that tooks a prevState and a nextState variables as arguments, and must return a boolean value.

 **Use only if you have performance problems; this hook avoids some unnecessary re-renders but introduces a dependency array of comparisons.
-Always prefer useVolKore( Kore Class ) and getVolKore first.**
+Always prefer useVolKore( kore_class ) and getVolKore first.**

 Updating the previous example: